oscarlai1998/tp/docs/UserGuide.md

 1. `incomplete`
     - lists all added modules that has not been completed (i.e. modules that you are currently taking or yet to take)
 1. `available`
-    - lists all modules that can be taken (with prerequisites fulfilled, but have not been taken).
+    - lists all incomplete modules that can be taken based on prerequisites fulfilled.

 You could also list specific type of modules by specifying a valid module type, `core`, `elec`, `ge` or `math` as an option.
 The list shows all module details
 **excluding** the module prerequisites.